 But to really feel the city, people-watch.
 Find an outdoor cafe, grab a drink and watch.
 Watch cyclists, then dodge the trams and taxis.
 Watch the tourists find their way.
 Watch the locals hang out with friends.
 Stay out of the red bike lanes.

 If you want to experience more of the normal Amsterdam, get outside the center.
-Head to any other neighborhood, north, west, east, south, and walk and watch.
-Then grab a seat somewhere and experience the cafe culture.
-Each neighborhood has its own, very distinct atmosphere.
+Head to any other neighborhood, north, west, east, south.
+Then walk around and watch.
+Grab a seat somewhere and experience the cafe culture.
+Each neighborhood has its own very distinct atmosphere.
 It’s fun to find your favorite.
-Just to give you a taste of the different areas, I’ll review a few (but not all!)
+Just to give you a taste of the different areas, I’ll review a few below.

 Noord (North)- getting more popular, but much quieter than the city.
-Feels like a different city all together.
+Feels like a different city altogether.
 Easy to get to by the free ferries behind Centraal Station.
+Read more in our Noord neighborhood guide.
+It’s where we live and we are always exploring!

-Zuid (South)- Including everything from the very desirable museum quarter, to de Pijp, and the World Trade Center, you go from beautiful tall houses with expensive shops near by to getting a bit more room and space closer to station Zuid.
+Zuid (South)- Including everything from the very desirable museum quarter to de Pijp, and the World Trade Center, you go from beautiful tall houses with expensive shops nearby to getting a bit more room and space closer to station Zuid.
+Near the station is very popular during weekends and almost deserted on the weekends which makes it interesting to walk around and take pictures.

 So Much to Offer Visitors